yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 28 oct 2020 Wednesday
-* *6 hours* working on adjusting the workflow of the recommendation system and figure out whether to write the classification method myself or using the default KNN classification method
+* *6 hours* working on adjusting the workflow of the project and figure out whether to write the classification method myself or using the default KNN classification method
 * *1 minute* writing timelog

 ## 29 oct 2020 Thursday
-* *5 hours* working on build the somatic mutation part of recommendation system
+* *5 hours* working on build the somatic mutation part of classification(ml_method, only using somatic mutation features)
 * *1 minute* writing timelog

 ## 30 oct 2020 Friday
-* *2 hours* working on somatic mutation part of recommendation system
+* *2 hours* working on somatic mutation part of classification (ml_method, only using somatic mutation features)
 * *1 minute* writing timelog

 ## 31 oct 2020 Saturday
-* *5 hours* working on somatic mutation part of recommendation system
+* *5 hours* working on somatic mutation part of classification (ml_method, only using somatic mutation features)
 * *1 minute* writing timelog

 ## 1 Nov 2020 Sunday
-* *5 hours* working on somatic mutation part of recommendation system
+* *5 hours* working on somatic mutation part of classification (ml_method, only using somatic mutation features)
 * *1 minute* writing timelog

 ## week 6